Jetblue Infant Policy

 - The checked luggage allowance is not available to minors.

-- Adults travelling with two children are seated in the same row, on opposite sides of the aisle.
+- Adults traveling with two children are seated in the same row, on opposite sides of the aisle.

 So, the foregoing is a JetBlue journey with a baby, and the regulations are described in full so that customers are aware of the JetBlue infant policy.

-Here’s everything you need to know about JetBlue infant policy:
+Here’s everything you need to know about JetBlue infant policies:

 - You and your children will be entertained with free in-flight entertainment.